 The centre will be located at Hereford Enterprise Zone’s Skylon Park and will support three main areas:

 - Accommodation for businesses working in the cyber security sector with potential space for up to 20 tenant businesses

 - Secure training and educational facilities to provide specialist cyber security training for businesses and organisations

 - A base for undertaking research in the field of cyber security

 The centre will also have specially equipped laboratories which will enable users to simulate cyber-attacks and test responses in a secure environment.

 Redevelopment of the Flaxmill

-£1.9m of funding to go towards funding the ongoing redevelopment of the Flaxmill, in Shrewsbury.
-Two hectares of brownfield land around the historic mill complex will be transformed to allow the development 120 homes by private developers.
+The LEP has awarded £2m of funding towards the ongoing redevelopment of the Flaxmill, in Shrewsbury.
+Two hectares of brownfield land around the historic mill complex will be transformed to allow the development of 120 homes by private developers.